Kelvinskell/newsread/README.md

 ### Login Service
 The login service utilises the flask login manager as well as intricate python code, to register and authenticate users.

-The MYSQL relational database management system is utilised extensively in the Creaton and management of users.
+The MYSQL relational database management system is utilised extensively in the creaton and management of users.
 MYSQL is used here to:
  - Create a database.
  - Create a user accounts table.